In Acadia

-Biodiversity Monitoring: Schoodic Institute staff and citizen scientists of all ages (and you, too!) help document animals, plants, fungi, and lichens using the applications iNaturalist and eBird, providing data that scientists analyze to understand Acadia’s changing environment.
+Biodiversity Monitoring: Schoodic Institute staff and citizen scientists of all ages (and you, too!) help document animals, plants, fungi, and lichens using the applications iNaturalist and eBird, providing data that help us understand Acadia’s changing environment, including Schoodic Signals.

 Hawk Watch: From late August through October each year, Seth Benz and a cadre of dedicated volunteers, along with Acadia National Park rangers, count eagles, hawks, falcons, and other birds as they pass over Cadillac Mountain during fall migration.
 Visitors are welcome!